vsoch/gridtest/paper/paper.md

 can include a set of argument specifications, and optionally mapping these arguments to functions so they can be programatically defined.
 A grid can be inline to the test (if not used elsewhere) or defined globally and shared.
+For an example of command line usage, the reader is directed to the ["How does it work"](https://vsoch.github.io/gridtest/getting-started/index.html#how-does-it-work) section in the Getting Started guide.

 ### Parameterization